dark0dave/BaeBG2/README.md

 Baeloth has been captured by the red wizards and is willing to make a deal in exchange for his freedom.

+### Collaboration

+I must say a big thank you to [Endarire](https://www.gibberlings3.net/profile/5772-endarire/), who has provided dialog and ideas for this mod.
+Without them, this mod would not be possible.
+A personal shout out to [morpheus562](https://www.gibberlings3.net/profile/11591-morpheus562/), [CamDawg](https://www.gibberlings3.net/profile/8-camdawg/), and the rest of the G3 community.

 ## Installation

 We don't include an exe, you'll need use weidu to install: